zacharski/cpsc405/bootloader.md

 		return;
 	}

-If we name this file kernel_c.c we can compile it with
+If we name this file kernel.c we can compile it with

-	gcc -m32 -c kernel_c.c -ffreestanding
+	gcc -m32 -c kernel.c -ffreestanding

 Now we have assembled code for our two assembly files and compiled code for  `kernel_c.c` Now we need to link the object files together.
 We will use the linker script: